10 simple ways you can reduce air pollution

 More information on individual actions and community programs can be found at the following links:

-No Idle Zone Information - This link takes you off of our site.
-A complete program to reduce vehicle idling at schools and businesses in YOUR community.
+No Idle Zone Information (external link) - how to reduce vehicle idling at schools and businesses in your community

 Copyright © Washington State Department of Ecology.
 See http://www.ecy.wa.gov/copyright.htm